 Social Clubs are organized by students and faculty members of departments.
 These clubs stimulate interest in the subject matter of the departments and foster friendly discussion and sociability among the students.
 Programs include topics of current interest, which keep the members informed of recent discoveries and trends in the field.
-Among those are: ACLU, Baptist Student Union, Gamma Phi Delta Cheerleaders, NAACP, Society of Leadership and Tougaloo Dance Ensemble.
+Clubs include but not limited to: the ACLU, Baptist Student Union, Cheerleaders, NAACP, Society of Leadership, and Tougaloo Dance Ensemble.